Don't Buy mini hi-fi systems

 If we declare a mini hi-fi to be a Don’t Buy, you can be sure it’s one to avoid.
 No matter how attractive it’s price tag may be or how much it's discounted in a sale, it's not worth the trouble and inevitable regret.

 Not yet a Which? member?
-Join Which? and you'll receive access to all of our exclusive online content and find out which mini hi-fi systems are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+Join Which? and you'll receive access to all of our exclusive online content and find out which mini hi-fi systems are Don’t Buys and which are Best Buys.